0xProject/0x-examples/swap-v2-permit2-headless-example/README.md

 Note: There's a 15-second delay between swaps to allow for block confirmation from the same wallet between transactions

-### What is the difference between Permit2 and AllowanceHolder?
+### What is the difference between AllowanceHolder and Permit2?

 <details>
 <summary>Expand to read about the difference between using Permit2 and AllowanceHolder for Swap API.</summary>